 Consumers of journalism should be aware of its limitations.
 On most topics, there are experts who know more than journalists (though it is rare that they're able and willing to share their expertise with a general audience).
 Even the most careful journalists can make mistakes.
 As in any profession, some journalists are less diligent than they ought to be about what they publish and how open they are to revisiting it.
 And there is a consumer-driven incentive to write sensational headlines.

 What the web era offers is a journalistic ecosystem that's more transparent and rich than any that preceded it.
 Implicit in Schindler's critique is a notion that in a perfect world, all journalists would be Ph.D.-holding insiders, and (if his work is any indication) they would also use insider terminology and assumptions and refrain from opinionated criticism.
 As a reader of journalism watching the Snowden story unfold in real time, I value the diverse approaches to the story that are available to us.
 Greenwald's work is characterized by a fierce independence and refusal to uncritically accept official statements.
 His collaborations with establishment news organizations have brought careful editing and verification to bear.
+Marc Ambinder brings expertise and a different ideological orientation to surveillance issues, and offers very smart analysis and dogged reporting, often of official perspectives.
 Marcy Wheeler's ability to dive deep and make connections everyone else missed is vital.
 So is generalist Jack Shafer's ability to write sophisticated commentary and analysis that broad audiences can understand.
 There are many other journalists doing good work on this story, some as straight reporters, others as analysts and commentators; some experts, others generalists.
 Subjecting them all to criticism is highly desirable, but it ought to be specific, so that public understanding is actually advanced.

 Alas, surveillance-state insiders have a monopoly on some facts by virtue of classified information to which they're privy.
 Some of them, like Schindler, adopt the insider mindset so completely that any critic who doesn't share national-security-state assumptions is declared unworthy of substantive engagement: